grafana/loki/docs/sources/operations/upgrade.md

 Configuration document has been re-orderd a bit and for all the config, corresponding `CLI` flag is provided.

 S3 config now supports exapnded config.
-Example can be found here [s3_expanded_config](../../configuration/examples#s3-expanded-config)
+Example can be found here [s3_expanded_config](../configuration/examples.md#s3-expanded-config)

+### New Ingester GRPC API special rollout procedure in microservices mode

+A new ingester GRPC API has been added allowing to speed up metric queries, to ensure a rollout without query errors make sure you upgrade all ingesters first.
+Once this is done you can then proceed with the rest of the deployment, this is to ensure that queriers won't look for an API not yet available.

+If you roll out everything at once, queriers with this new code will attempt to query ingesters which may not have the new method on the API and queries will fail.

+This will only affect reads(queries) and not writes and only for the duration of the rollout.

 ### Breaking CLI flags changes